-Black tea is used for improving mental alertness as well as learning, memory, and information processing skills.
-It is also used for conditions such as headache, both low and high blood pressure, preventing Parkinson disease, and many others, but there is no good scientific evidence to support these uses.
+People use black tea for improving mental alertness.
+It is also used for headache, both low and high blood pressure, preventing Parkinson disease, depression, dementia, stroke, and many other conditions, but there is no good scientific evidence to support many of these uses.

 Uses & Effectiveness ?

 - Mental alertness.
 Drinking black tea and other caffeinated beverages helps to keep people alert and improve attention, even after extended periods without sleep.

 Possibly Effective for

 - Low blood pressure.
 Drinking caffeinated beverages, including black tea, helps increase blood pressure in older people who have low blood pressure after eating.